 Degrees are conferred at the end of the semester following the completion of the required credit hours.
-Diplomas are awarded at the May commencement.
+Diplomas are mailed to the student's address on file following conferral of the degree.

 No diploma or transcript will be released until all financial obligations to the University have been met.